mlco2/codecarbon/docs/edit/usage.rst

 Configuration priority
 ----------------------

-Codecarbon is structured so that you can configure it in a hierarchical manner:
+CodeCarbon is structured so that you can configure it in a hierarchical manner:
     * *global* parameters in your home folder ``~/.codecarbon.config``
     * *local* parameters (with respect to the current working directory) in ``./.codecarbon.config``
     * *environment variables* parameters starting with ``CODECABON_``